alexbordens/nicar-2015-d3/README.md

 # Intro to D3

-This is our super awesome repo for Intro to D3 at NICAR 2015 ATL ... don't fear the Corgi.
+Class materials for Intro to D3 workshop at 2015 CAR Conference in Atlanta, Georgia on March 3-8

+## What you will make

-## Outline
+## Class files

 ## Resources

+Brought to you by Alex Bordens and Darla Cameron